 But for now, we are sorry to say that your tariff will increase again in…

 Should I be switching from the Standard Variable Tariff to a fixed energy tariff?

 At the present time, even if there was a functioning market, which there isn’t, we would recommend you stay put.
 The current price of the British Gas Standard Tariff is such that there are no alternative energy tariffs that come even remotely close on price.
 However, we expect things to change for the better in the coming weeks and months, and we will update this page as soon as the situation changes.

 If you would like to know when some normality returns to the market, and energy switching once again allows you to cut your energy bills then do one or more of the following.
-Sign up to our newsletter (in the footer of this page), check our home page from time to time for updates or follow us on Follow @_energyscanner
+Sign up to our newsletter (in the footer of this page), check our home page from time to time for updates, or follow us on Twitter

-In view of the evolving energy crisis, this tariff can no longer be applied for.
-Comments about savings and switching do not apply at the current time.
+In view of the current energy crisis, this tariff can not currently be applied for.
+Comments made below about savings and switching do not apply at the current time.
 Other than that, the rest is still good.